-We believe that this program of study at key stage 3 will allow the students to develop and solid foundation for the subject allowing the students to make an easy transition into GCSE Computing.
+We believe that this program of study at key stage 3 will allow the students to develop a solid foundation for the subject allowing the students to make an easy transition into GCSE Computing.

 Class of 2018 onwards